 The Herbert Basin has an area of 9,842 km2 and consists of 27% natural/minimal use lands, 56% grazing, 8% sugarcane, 4% forestry and 4% other land uses.

-The Herbert Basin grade remained ‘good’ in 2021-22 with the score increasing slightly from 70 to 71, since the previous year.
+The Herbert Basin grade remained ‘good’ in 2022-23 and the score decreased from 71 to 68, since the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.